johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     Imagine you're a pebble being dragged along by the current of a river.
-That's what this song is like.
+That’s what this song is like.
 An unending, flowing rhythm that just kind of pulls you along.

-    That it's all a bit anticlimactic when you get to the sea doesn't matter.
+    That it’s all a bit anticlimactic when you get to the sea doesn't matter.
 Just go along for the ride.

 - country: "Bulgaria"
   emoji: "🇧🇬"